redux-form/redux-form/docs/api/Selectors.md

 [**selectors**](http://redux.js.org/docs/recipes/ComputingDerivedData.html) that may be used in any part of your application to query the state of any of your forms.

-All of the selectors listed below have the same usage pattern: they all take the name of the form, and create a selector for whatever form state the selector is for.
+All of the selectors listed below have the same usage pattern: they all (apart from getFormNames) take the name of the form, and create a selector for whatever form state the selector is for.

+They also all take an undocumented final parameter `getFormState()` that is used to select the mount point of the `redux-form` reducer from the root Redux reducer (it defaults to `state => state.form`, assuming that you have mounted the `redux-form` reducer under `form`.

 ```js
 import {